David Todd (haematologist): Early life and education

 Todd was born in Guangzhou, China in 1928 to Chinese parents, but was placed in an orphanage and adopted in 1929 by American Presbyterian missionaries Paul Jerome Todd and Margaret Todd, who christened the baby David.
 Paul Todd was a surgeon and Margaret Todd was the head nurse at the Kung Yee Medical College (now Sun Yat-sen University of Medical Sciences), which they founded in 1909.
 They also established the Todd Clinic and Hospital (now part of the Guangzhou Women And Children's Medical Center) in 1931.
 David Todd had an elder sister, Lois, an obstetrician and gynaecologist, and a younger brother, Jonathan, a surgeon.
 Both were adopted.

-Todd was sent to Hong Kong for secondary school in 1937, when the Second Sino-Japanese War unfolded, boarding at the Diocesan Boys' School.
+Todd was sent to Hong Kong for secondary education in 1937, as the Second Sino-Japanese War unfolded, boarding at the Diocesan Boys' School.
 In 1941, when he was 14, Japan started occupying Hong Kong, and Todd fled to Shaoguan, Guangdong, to study at Lingnan Middle School.
-After the war, Todd studied medicine at the Lingnan University in Guangzhou, but returned to Hong Kong in 1947 as the Chinese Civil War resumed.
-He entered Year 2 of the MBBS programme at the University of Hong Kong, graduating in 1952 He stayed at Morrison Hall during his undergraduate years.
+After the conclusion of the Second World War, Todd studied medicine at the Lingnan University in Guangzhou, but returned to Hong Kong in 1947 as the Chinese Civil War resumed.
+He entered year two of the MBBS programme at the University of Hong Kong, graduating in 1952.
+He stayed at Morrison Hall during his undergraduate years.

 Todd received his MD in 1958 from the University of Hong Kong.